-American schools make a really big ask of their students.
-They demand that you adjust the timeline of your life to their schedule.
-But what if you have big plans for college, career or the workforce that can’t wait until graduation?
+American schools ask a lot of their students, requiring them to adjust their life’s timeline to a strict schedule.
+But what if your child has big plans for college or career aspirations that can’t wait until graduation?

-That’s when graduating high school early should be an option.
-It should be your choice, as long as you’re willing and able to do the planning and work to succeed.
-Online learning offers all the flexibility you need to chart a course toward early graduation and get on to the next stage of your life.
+That’s when graduating high school early could be an option.
+Students who have the motivation, planning skills, and work ethic will benefit from a head start.
+Online learning offers all the flexibility your teen needs to chart a course toward early graduation and set sail toward the next stage of their life.

 What Does It Mean to Graduate High School Early?

-Graduating high school early means more than grabbing a diploma and running out the door.
-It’s important to understand what’s involved and what it means — or doesn’t mean — for your child’s future to help them make the best decision.
+Graduating high school early is more than pomp and circumstance.
+You should understand how it works and what it means — or doesn’t mean — for your child’s future to help them make the best decision.
 Early graduation means your student has:

-- You have earned all required credits.
-Just like college students, high school students must earn a specific number of credits in all required subjects.
-You’ll need a certain number of years of English, math, history and social studies, science and other humanities.
-Traditional high school students might have trouble graduating early if they must take four years of English.
+- Earned all required credits: Like college students, high school students must earn a specific number of credits in all required subjects, including English, math, history and social studies, and other humanities.
+Traditional pupils must complete these requirements within a tight timeframe.

 The Pros of Graduating Early